Skip to Content Skip to Footer

 Candidates on the ballot shall run individually.
 The ballot is sent to all eligible voting chapter members along with a space designated for write‑in candidates for each office.
 Elections shall be completed by March 1 for the coming fiscal year.

-Section 7.
+Section 8.
 Merger.
-Chapters may choose to merge at their discretion subsequent to a vote by each chapter’s membership of not less than two-thirds voting members.
-An affirmative vote of not less than two-thirds of the AMA Board of Directors is required for approving a chapter merger.
+Chapters may request to merge at their discretion subsequent to a two-thirds vote by each chapter’s board of directors (unless otherwise defined in the individual chapter’s bylaws) and a notification to the membership of both chapters.
+An affirmative vote of not less than two-thirds of the AMA National Board of Directors is required for approving a chapter merger.

 Merging chapters must notify the state in which each chapter is located and complete any requisite state procedures for merging.

-Section 8.
-Disaffiliation.
-Subject to the AMA chapter governing documents and requirements, failure to meet operating standards may result in disaffiliation of the chapter subsequent to recommendation by Professional Chapters Council and a vote of not less than two-thirds of the AMA Board of Directors voting to revoke the chapter’s charter.
+Section 9.
+Closure.
+Subject to the AMA chapter governing documents and requirements, failure to meet operating standards may result in closure of the chapter subsequent to vote of not less than two-thirds of the Professional Chapters Council and a vote of not less than two-thirds of the AMA National Board of Directors voting to revoke the chapter’s charter.

-The chapter shall submit the following items to the AMA Support Center upon disaffiliation:
+The chapter shall submit the following items to the AMA Support Center upon closure:

 • Any remaining assets of the chapter after payment of all liabilities.